Lionnel Luca

 Lionnel Luca (born 19 December 1954 in Boulogne-Billancourt) is a French politician who was a member of the National Assembly for Alpes-Maritime's 6th constituency from 1997 to 2007.
 Since 2014, he is the Mayor of Villeneuve-Loubet.

-Luca is a member of the Union for a Popular Movement.
+In the Republicans' 2025 leadership election, Luca endorsed Bruno Retailleau to succeed Éric Ciotti as the party's new chair.